 In my own case, I found myself deeply in love with a very beautiful girl, and we began thinking about marriage.
 However, she went to college where she met a fellow, and wrote to say they were going to be married.
 That hurt, but God had better plans.

-One of the girls I had often dated -- a short, real plain Jane -- had been waiting.
+One of the girls I had been dating was waiting in the wings.
 When the letter came from college, Jeannette made sure she was at the head of the line for dates.
-At age 21 we married.
+We married at the age of 21.
 We had a wonderful life together for three years, until she got sick and sadly died at the age of 24.